PmnAngelov/BI-app/README.md

 # BI-app
-BI app, made in QlikView, for creating different bussines analyses by integrating the gathered data and then visualizing it, using interactive KPIs and Dashboards.
+BI app, made in QlikView, for creating different bussines analyses by integrating the gathered data and visualizing it, using interactive KPIs and Dashboards.